 - Spoonacular API with recipes, food, and nutrition is a must for diet and fitness apps since it includes over 365,000 recipes and 86,000 food products.
 Also, your app users can calculate the number of calories in each meal, convert ingredients, find recipes to meet special diets, and so on.

 - Movie Database API will work great if you consider developing an on-demand video streaming platform like Netflix.
 Such an API provides access to movie titles, IMDB rating, runtime, release date, awards, plot, and lots of other data for each title.

 - Uber API will allow your app users to hail an Uber taxi via your app, pay for a drive in-app, and leave reviews.

 So, what is third-party API integration?
 Let’s find out.
-Being responsible for different actions, functions, and information, every API has its own methods of integration.
+Being responsible for different actions, functions, and information, every time, the third-party API has its own methods of integration.
 Here, we highlight the essential API integration patterns.

-A mobile app developer should register in the API provider system because every call to API endpoint requires authentication.
+A mobile app developer should register in the API provider system because every call to the third-party APIs endpoint requires authentication.